C.J. Cron Player Props: Rockies vs. Dodgers

-The Colorado Rockies and C.J.
-Cron, who went 0-for-4 last time out, battle Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Monday at 10:10 PM ET.
+On Tuesday, C.J.
+Cron (on the back of going 0-for-4) and the Colorado Rockies play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 10:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Padres.
+He had a hitless performance in his most recent game (0-for-4) against the Padres.

 C.J.
 Cron Game Info & Props vs. the Dodgers